sumit-tembe/OpenVPN/README.md

 Step 8: Setup OpenVpn server in HA (Active-Passive mode)

 Assuming you have two OpenVpn servers already configured.
-Follow the given link - Configure HA Virtual IP
+Follow the given doc - HA Virtual IP (keepalived).docx

     Change in /etc/openvpn/server.conf:-
 	local <your Virtual HA ip>	#Change it with your HA Virtual IP